jurkovicmartin/Bakal-ka/README.md

 - no need for bits (Tx, Rx)
 - SpS on spreads signal in time
 - spectrum ticks warning

-# Include
-- image of communication chain above the buttons

 # BIG
 - WDM